Origin of name:

 Claim to fame #1: This year's hit Aussie soap 800 Words was filmed in Huia (and Piha), whereupon it received the dubious honour of being described as a "dead end town at the arse end of the world".

 Claim to fame #2: The Man Who Lost His Head was also partly shot in Huia with the star, Martin Clunes, subsequently telling the English press that the most exciting thing to happen in Huia was when three ducks crossed the road.

 Main employer: Locals reckon 60 per cent of the residents are self-employed, with a fair few graphic designers, writers and artists calling Huia home.

-An opportunity: The Huia Foodstore is currently for sale if you're looking for something exciting to do in 2016.
+The Huia Foodstore is currently for sale if you're looking for something exciting to do in 2016.
 And, if you do buy it, how about restoring the petrol pump, because that'd be handy.

 Source of pride: Locals here get things done.
 Having spent four years pitching for a cellphone tower, they eventually won that battle and now they're fighting to save Huia Domain from the ocean (a long story), but it looks as if the residents have won again, with the final terms currently under negotiation.

 Town fiestas: There's a fabulous quiz night held a couple of times a year; they're so epic, the latest one was filmed by Maori Television.

 Best reason to stop:: Because it's so flipping scenic, besides it's also the end of the sealed road.

 Best place to take the kids: You simply must visit Karamatura Farm Park; this working farm is the perfect place to take city kids for a taste of rural life.
 On Waitangi Day they throw a big open day where kids can pat the animals (including piglets) and go for rides on tractors.
 You know where I'll be on February 6.